pgularski/pysm/README.md

 from pysm import StateMachine, State, Event

-# It's possible to encapsulate all state related behaviour in a state class
+# It's possible to encapsulate all state related behaviour in a state class.
+# Pretty much like in the State Pattern.
+StateMachine is a sublass of State.
+# No need to create __init__ method, as the one in State has a hook method
+# ``register_handlers`` that one can create and add a needed extention logic to
+# it.
 class HeatingState(StateMachine):
     def on_enter(self, state, event):
         oven = event.cargo['source_event'].cargo['oven']